Planning an Unforgettable Micro-Wedding in the Smokies

 When it comes to a micro-wedding, sweets are one of the best places to splurge.
 Maybe you want a traditional tiered wedding cake, or perhaps you’ll design a cascade of wedding cupcakes instead.
 Catie’s Cakes is a fantastic local choice, renowned for attention to detail with each and every couple.

-As for the rest of the desserts, invite family to bring your favorite recipes for cookies or pie.
+As for the rest of the desserts, invite your family to bring your favorite recipes for cookies or pie.
 Cover a table in goodies and let your tastebuds do the celebrating.
 This is your big day and icing always makes even a small wedding feel like an all-out celebration.

 7. Embrace Your Wedding Photography

 A pro wedding photographer is a must for any wedding, and you can find some wonderful services like Erin Morrison or Magnolia & Ember here in the Smoky Mountain region.
 With a smaller guest list, your photographer will have time to catch beautiful arranged and candid shots of everyone.
-No need to pick-and-choose from hundreds when your favorite dozen family members can all be in the photo shoots together.
+No need to pick and choose from hundreds when your favorite dozen family members can all be in the photo shoots together.

 8. The License and Officiant